-Wire cages (gabions) used as functional and decorative wall dividers or retaining wall.
+Wire cages (gabions) are used as functional and decorative wall dividers or retaining walls.
 We can replace the filler of wire gabions with pieces of old concrete.

 - The Material of New Oceanic Reef Habitats

-We can build new oceanic reef habitats using large pieces of old concrete by carefully placed it offshore.
+We can build new oceanic reef habitats using large pieces of old concrete by carefully placing them offshore.
 The old concrete will be the foundation for the coral to build new reefs.

 Recycling and reusing old concrete will bring many sustainable positive impacts on our life and our future.
 That is why demolition clean-up company like Dream Lucky Scrap Metal plays a big role in collecting and treating the old concrete and all construction waste safely.
 Consider contacting Dream Lucky Scrap Metal, a reliable one if you have a demolition project.